cube3power/atsd/rule-engine/functions-text.md

 ## Overview

-The functions transform or compare strings.
+These functions transform and compare strings.

-The functions return `null` or `false` if one of the inputs is `null`.
+These functions return `null` or `false` if one of the inputs is `null`.

-The functions return a new string with the original input string left unchanged.
+These functions return a new string and the unaltered input string.

 ## Reference